 Are red lentils healthy?
 You bet!
 They are rich in iron, magnesium, B vitamins, and many others.
 They are an excellent plant-based protein and are also high in fibre.
 Not soaking allows them to hang onto more nutrients.

 Is this soup Vegan or Vegetarian?
 This recipe is not but you can substitute the chicken stock for vegetable stock or water to make it Vegan/Vegetarian.

 Can I freeze it?
 Absolutely!
 It freezes perfectly and can last up to 6 months or more if you have a chest freezer.

 If the finished soup is too thick you can add extra stock or water.
 If you prefer a creamier texture puree part or all of the soup using a hand blender.
 Hand blenders are one of my favourite kitchen tools.
 Mine is as old as the hills but if (or should I say when!)
-I have to replace it I would go for this one CUISINART Hand Blender.
+I have to replace it I would go for this one CUISINART Hand Blender (affiliate link).
 There are many different and less expensive ones to chose from.
-This one has the additional attachments which are handy.
+This one has additional attachments which are handy.

-This recipe makes about 3 litres or 12 cups.
+This recipe makes about 3 liters or 12 cups.
 Plenty to enjoy for a few days or, put half of it in the freezer and have the convenience of just warming it up.
 You can increase or decrease the quantity by clicking on the serving size in the recipe.